 Best Bang for the Buck

 Who knew that $65 could buy this much awesome?
 This harness has accompanied us on ice, big walls, sport projects, long alpine routes, and gym climbs alike.
 With dual buckles and adjustable leg loops, the Petzl Corax

 is pretty much guaranteed to fit and has the features you need for pretty much any climb.
 While not the cheapest harness in the review, we find it to be an exceptional value.
 Some of our testers have used this harness for years and still keep coming back.
+The 2017 model displays construction updates such as the integration of the webbing into the padding, redesigned leg loops, and larger gear loops to accommodate more equipment.
+The latest version also features FRAME Technology which distributes weight between the waistbelt and the leg loops.
+More details about theses changes can be found in the individual review.
 It may weigh a little more than other harnesses out there, but if you're worried about the added cost of a couple ounces, you should probably start by getting a haircut and climbing without a shirt.
 If you take friends climbing often, this harness covers an extremely wide range of sizes and body types making it a great harness to lend.

 Top Pick for Trad Climbing

 Black Diamond Chaos

 The Black Diamond Chaos